Oglala National Grasslands, NebraskaNational Parks & Nature

 Top Things to Do

-The Oglala National Grasslands offer a wealth of activities for those looking to connect with nature and explore a unique landscape.
-Our team has curated a list of the top things to do at Oglala National Grasslands:
+The vast expanse of the Oglala National Grasslands offers a diverse range of activities for visitors.
+Here are some of the top things to do at Oglala National Grasslands:

-• Wildlife Viewing: The Oglala National Grasslands are a fantastic place for wildlife.
-Keep your binoculars handy to spot pronghorn, mule deer, white-tailed jackrabbits, and a variety of grassland birds like sage thrashers, hawks, and golden eagles.
-Prairie dog colonies are particularly abundant along the northern border and provide entertaining viewing.
-Spring and fall are often the best times for wildlife viewing.
+• Wildlife Viewing: The Oglala National Grasslands is a prime location for spotting wildlife.
+Keep your binoculars handy to observe herds of pronghorn, which are abundant here, as well as prairie dog colonies, deer, wild turkeys, and a variety of bird species like sage thrashers, hawks, and golden eagles.
+Spring is often the best time for wildlife viewing, as temperatures are mild and wildflowers cover the landscape.

-• Stargazing: Far from city lights, the Oglala National Grasslands offer incredibly dark skies, making it an exceptional location for stargazing.
-On a clear night, the Milky Way is often visible in stunning detail.
+• Stargazing: Far from urban light pollution, the Oglala National Grasslands offers incredibly dark skies, making it an excellent spot for stargazing and astrophotography.

 Best Time to Visit